+31 (0) 570 74 54 30 info@v-tron.eu

 Project Brabant in-car III

-Objectives of ZOOF A67
+Goal of ZOOF A67

 • The TUD therefore plays a role in each of the projects.

-V-tron participated in the subproject ZOOF (formerly Doorstroomrijden), which was carried out by Fourtress, Spr!ng, V-tron, Be-Mobile, TIM Digital Marketing, ProDrive and Fantasm.
+V-tron participated in the ZOOF sub-project (formerly Doorstroomrijden), which was carried out by Fourtress, Spr!ng, V-tron, Be-Mobile, TIM Digital Marketing, ProDrive and Fantasm.

 Contact V-tron: